Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Depression is increasingly understood as a condition involving neuroinflammation, metabolic disruption, and reduced parasympathetic activity, rather than solely a neurotransmitter imbalance.

-When vagal tone is low:
+When vagal tone is low, several physiologic patterns commonly emerge:

 Inflammatory signaling increases